LloydDunn/task_list_app_deployment_terraform/README.md

 Once you feel clear about what you think is going wrong, get back to your Trello board and have a look at the remaining tasks.

 There is a [Tips](#a-few-tips) section as well as some hints below if you get stuck!

+Keep it mind that you may find that after fixing the root cause of the initial, new problems are revealed.
+The debugging process remains the same and the tips and hints will still be relevant.

+Keep going until all the featuers of the task listing app work but keep in mind: the learning lies in following the process and what you discover about the system by debugging it and not so much in getting to the end result.

+So don't worry if you don't get everything working by the end of the week.
+Rather, focus on [building a good understanding of how the components of system you're building work together](https://itrevolution.com/articles/the-three-ways-principles-underpinning-devops/).

 <details>
 <summary> :thinking_face: <b>Open me once you've tested your app and tried investigating any bugs you encountered.</b></summary>